opencivicdata/docs.opencivicdata.org/proposals/drafts/campaign_finance_filings.rst

     A container for a unit of meaning inside a Filing, that isn't inherent to the basic process of filing a document with an agency.

+Ballot Measure
+    A proposition or question with two or more predetermined options that voters may select as part of an election.
+These include:

+    * The enactment or repeal of a statute, constitutional amendment or other form of law.
+    * Approval or rejection of a new tax or additional spending of public funds.
+    * The recall or retention of a previously elected public office holder.

+Candidacy
+    The condition of a person competing to hold a public office for defined term of office.

 Contest
-    A specific decision with a set of predetermined options put before voters via a ballot in an election.
+    A specific decision with a set of predetermined options put before voters in an election.
 These contests include the selection of a person from a list of candidates to hold a public office or the approval or rejection of a ballot measure.

 Rationale
 =========